hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 #### Coordinate-sort the Alignment File

 For most downstream processes, coordinate-sorted alignment files are required.
-As a result, we will need to change our alignment file from being **query**-sorted to being **coordinate**-sorted and we will once again use the `SortSam` command within `Picard` to accomplish this.
-Since this BAM file will be the final BAM file that we make and will use for downstream analyses, we will need to create an index for it at the same time.
-The command we will be using for **coordinate**-sorting and indexing our BAM file is:
+As a result, we will need to **change our alignment file from being query-sorted to being coordinate-sorted** and we will once again use the `SortSam` command within `Picard` to accomplish this.
+Since this BAM file will be the final BAM file that we make and will use for downstream analyses, **we will need to create an index for it at the same time**.
+The command we will be using for coordinate-sorting and indexing our BAM file is:

 ```
 # Coordinate-sort BAM file and create BAM index file